-A tight jaw can cause pain or discomfort in many parts of your body, including your head, ears, teeth, face, and neck.
-The intensity of the pain can vary, and may be described as achy, throbbing, tender, or severe.
+A tight jaw can cause pain or discomfort in many parts of your body.
+The intensity of the pain can vary and may be described as achy, throbbing, tender, or severe.
 These feelings may become worse while chewing or yawning.

 The exact location of the pain can also vary.
 If you have a tight jaw, you may feel discomfort on:

 In addition to pain, other symptoms of a tight jaw may include: